 The clichés for beating jet lag

-We all know the usual suspects, so I am going to lump them all as one and not go into too much detail.
+We all know the usual suspects, so these section is going to lump them all as one and not go into too much detail.
 But, avoid alcohol, try not to drink too much caffeine and keep hydrated!
 Keep hydrated being the key key one!
 We all know the benefits of this, and as tempting as that gin and tonic on the plane is – it isn’t going to help in the long wrong.

-Keep your skin hydrated as well – find out how I deal with travelling with sensitive skin here!
+Keep your skin hydrated as well – find out how to deal with travelling with sensitive skin here!

 Try and be as prepared as possible the day before

 Make sure you are packed and ready to go.
 Have your passport, all your documents printed and everything you need organised.
 This is particularly true if you have a very early flight.
-I even lay out my clothes in the order I want to put them on!
-I often find I don’t sleep very well with an early alarm.
-I don’t need any more stress to add to my insomnia!
+Even consider laying out your clothes in the order you want to put them on!
+You may find you don’t sleep very well with an early alarm.
+You don’t need any more stress to add to my insomnia!
 Being as rested and having as a good a night’s sleep as possible is key to beating jet lag.

-By knowing I have everything ready, I don’t lie in bed thinking about things I need to pack.
+By knowing you have everything ready, you don’t lie in bed thinking about things you need to pack.
 There is nothing worse than trying to get to sleep when you KNOW you have an early alarm and your mind is full of things you need to do.

 Don’t stress yourself out